seng438-winter-2023/seng438-a2-Spady7702/seng438-a2-team_number.md

 createNumberArray2D takes in a double (2D) array of doubles, and creates a 2D array of Number objects.

-    * First test: 'create2DEmptyNumberArray()' creates a 'double[] data' with no values inside.
-It is then passed towards DataUtilities.createNumberArray() as an argument.
-The test case expects 'createNumberArray()' to return an empty array of Number objects.
+    * First test: 'create2DEmptyNumberArray()' creates a 'double[][] data' with no values inside.
+It is then passed towards DataUtilities.createNumberArray2D() as an argument.
+The test case expects 'createNumberArray2D()' to return an empty 2D array of Number objects.

-    * Second test: 'create2DNumberArrayPositiveValues()' passes a 'double[] data' with values = {1.0, 2.0, 3.0, 4.0, 5.0} into DataUtilites.createNumberArray().
-The test case expects 'createNumberArray()' to return an array of Number objects = {1.0, 2.0, 3.0, 4.0, 5.0}.
+    * Second test: 'create2DNumberArrayPositiveValues()' passes a 'double[][] data' with values = {{1.0, 2.0, 3.0, 4.0, 5.0}, {6.0, 7.0, 8.0}, {1.0}} into DataUtilites.createNumberArray2D().
+The test case expects 'createNumberArray2D()' to return a 2D array of Number objects = {{1.0, 2.0, 3.0, 4.0, 5.0}, {6.0, 7.0, 8.0}, {1.0}}.

-    * Third test: 'create2DNumberArrayNegativeValues()' passes a 'double[] data' with values = {-1.0, -2.0, -3.0, -4.0, -5.0}.
-It is then passed towards Data.Utilities.createNumberArray() as an argument.
-The test case expects 'createNumberArray()' to return an array of Number objects = {-1.0, -2.0, -3.0, -4.0, -5.0}.
+    * Third test: 'create2DNumberArrayNegativeValues()' passes a 'double[] data' with values = {{-1.0, -2.0, -3.0, -4.0, -5.0}, {-6.0, -7.0, -8.0}, {-1.0}}.
+It is then passed towards Data.Utilities.createNumberArray2D() as an argument.
+The test case expects 'createNumberArray2D()' to return a 2D array of Number objects = {{-1.0, -2.0, -3.0, -4.0, -5.0}, {-6.0, -7.0, -8.0}, {-1.0}}.

-As the system does not explicitly define boundaries for inputs, we test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. createEmptyNumberArray() acts as a boundary value and use case test, evaluation how the function behaves with an unexpected input.
+As the system does not explicitly define boundaries for inputs, we test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. createEmptyNumberArray2D() acts as a boundary value and use case test, evaluating how the function behaves with an unexpected input.

+Neither createNumberArray or createNumberArray2D's tests utilize mocking, thus a discussion of mocking's benefits and drawbacks is not applicable.

 **5. getCumulativePercentages(KeyedValues data)**

+Each test utilizes the KeyedValues mocking object created above.

+DataUtilities.getCumulativePercentages() receives a KeyedValues object - containing key/value pairs - and returns a KeyedValues object in which each key/value pair represents the cumulative percentage thus far of each key/value pair provided.

+    * First test: 'exceptionThrownOnInvalidPercentageData()' passes an invalid argument to 'DataUtilites.getCumulativePercentages()'.
+Given the documentation of 'getCumulativePercentages()', the test case expects an 'InvalidParameterException' to be thrown.

+    * Second test: 'cumulatePercentageForZeroValueKeyPairs()' creates a 'String[] names' with values = {"KeyOne", "KeyTwo", "KeyThree"} and a 'double[] values' with values = {0, 0, 0}.
+This simulates the data in a KeyedValues object as follows: (KeyOne, 0), (KeyTwo, 0), (KeyThree, 0).
+The test case expects 'getCumulativePercentages()' to return a NaN Divide by zero, as there should be a divide by zero error in calculating the cumulative percentage.

+    * Third test: 'cumulatePercentageForPositiveValueKeyPairs()' creates a 'String[] names' with values = {"KeyOne", "KeyTwo", "KeyThree"} and a 'double[] values' with values = {5.0, 9.0, 2.0}.
+This simulates the data in a KeyedValues object as follows: (KeyOne, 5.0), (KeyTwo, 9.0), (KeyThree, 2.0).
+The test case expects 'getCumulativePercentages()' to return 0.3125 when queried for the value of the resultant KeyOne.

+    * Fourth test: 'cumulatePercentageForNegativeValueKeyPairs()' creates a 'String[] names' with values = {"KeyOne", "KeyTwo", "KeyThree"} and a 'double[] values' with values = {-5.0, -9.0, -2.0}.
+This simulates the data in a KeyedValues object as follows: (KeyOne, -.50), (KeyTwo, -9.0), (KeyThree, -2.0).
+The test case expects 'getCumulativePercentages()' to return 0.3125 when queried for the value of the resultant KeyOne.

+As the system does not explicitly define boundaries for inputs, we test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. exceptionThrownOnInvalidPercentageData() acts as a boundary value and use case test, evaluating how the function behaves with an unexpected input, and ensuring an 'InvalidParameterException' is properly thrown.
+Similarly 'cumulatePercentageForZeroValueKeyPairs()' is a boundary value and use case test, as it provides an unusual input that should provide an error if handled properly.

+Mocking in 'getCumulativepercentages()' was useful in isolated the test component and functionality being testing.
+We effectively eliminated the KeyedValues class dependency, and were able to manufacture our expected output, and test accordingly.
+However the tests became significantly more complex and may not accurately reflect the behaviour of the code in a real-world scenario.
+Using KeyedValues objects may produce differing results.

 # 3 Test cases developed

 <h2><what> Testing | Brenek & Ben </h2>

     package org.jfree.data.test;

     import static org.junit.Assert.*;